Q: What is a K-State eID?

 Q: What happens if I leave and don't copy my files and email?

-A: Once you are no longer enrolled at, employed by, or associated with K-State, you will be notified via your K-State email address that access to your K-State email and other resources is going to be removed.
+A: Once you are no longer enrolled at, employed by, or associated with K-State, you will be notified via your K-State email address that accesses to your K-State email and other resources are going to be removed.
 You then have about two weeks to make any copies needed.

 Once your access has been removed, there is a $50 fee for one week of access to copy any data you forgot.
 Contact the IT Help Desk to request access to your data.